 Studio A Dance

-"STUDIO A DANCE began 37 years ago in the dining room of our Los Feliz apartment.
+"STUDIO A DANCE began 38 years ago in the dining room of our Los Feliz apartment.
 Back then it was called Terrance Curtis Dance.
 When the class was filled to capacity attendance soared to five, but in an effort to reclaim our dining room for Friday evening soirees, Terrance and I found a sublet dance studio on Hillhurst Ave.
 A big open space with lots of windows and a large sofa at the entrance seemed just perfect.
-However, one morning we found the tap teacher who owned the place asleep on that very sofa with empty beer bottles strewn about, and a not-so-pleasant odor.
+However, one morning we arrived to find the tap teacher who owned the place asleep on that very sofa with empty beer bottles strewn about, and a not-so-pleasant odor.
 We worried, and rightly so because this scenario continued.
 The art of dance and alcohol is not a pleasant mix.
 Next stop: a local community center where classes grew but the dance studio had very little oxygen.
 So when we saw a vacancy back on Hillhurst Ave, we grabbed the space and Studio A Dance was born.
 Following a seven-year stint we panicked because the landlord tripled our rent.

 The plight of the dance studio owner.